International

 Itinerary

-Day 1 – April 24, 2026 (Friday)
+Day 1 – April 25, 2026 (Saturday) D

 Welcome to London!
 Upon arrival, check in to your centrally located hotel and enjoy time to relax after your journey.
 This evening, gather with your fellow travelers for a three-course welcome dinner at the hotel and an introduction to your English lighthouse adventure.

-Day 3 – April 26, 2026 (Sunday)
+Day 2 – April 26, 2026 (Sunday) B/L/D

-Day 4 – April 27, 2026 (Monday)
+Day 3 – April 27, 2026 (Monday) B/D

 Begin your day in Hythe, where you’ll board the Romney, Hythe & Dymchurch steam railway for a nostalgic ride across Romney Marsh which is designated as a National Nature Reserve.
 At Dungeness, visit both the Old Lighthouse (built in 1901, now a museum offering panoramic views from the lantern gallery) and the New Lighthouse, a striking black-and-white tower completed in 1961.
-Continue west to view Beachy Head Lighthouse, a red-and-white striped tower built at the base of dramatic chalk cliffs, and Belle Tout Lighthouse, a former keepers’ residence now set back from the cliff edge after erosion forced its relocation.
+Continue west to view Beachy Head Lighthouse, a red-and-white striped tower built at the base of dramatic chalk cliffs, and a view of Belle Tout Lighthouse, a former keepers’ residence now set back from the cliff edge after erosion forced its relocation.

-Day 5 – April 28, 2026 (Tuesday)
+Day 4 – April 28, 2026 (Tuesday) B/L/D

 This morning, take a ferry to the Isle of Wight, a place of unspoiled beauty and maritime tradition.
 Visit Needles Lighthouse, standing at the tip of jagged chalk stacks that rise from the sea—one of England’s most photographed sights.
 Continue to St. Catherine’s Lighthouse, dramatically positioned beneath the island’s southern cliffs, where it has warned mariners since 1840.
 Nearby, see the St. Catherine’s Oratory, a medieval stone tower built by a 14th-century knight as a penance for shipwrecks.
 End the day with a visit to the Classic Boat Museum, showcasing the island’s shipbuilding legacy.

-Day 6 – April 29, 2025 (Wednesday)
+Day 5 – April 29, 2026 (Wednesday) B/L/D

 Head west through Dorset to visit Anvil Point Lighthouse, a charming stone tower built in 1881 that overlooks the English Channel from the cliffs near Swanage.
 Continue to Portland Bill Lighthouse, a tall red-and-white-striped tower that has stood since 1906, with an excellent visitor centre detailing its operation on the treacherous “Portland Race” currents below.
 Enjoy lunch at the Lobster Pot Restaurant, a beloved seaside eatery.
 Travel onward through Devon’s rolling hills, passing Exeter and Dartmoor National Park, before arriving in the historic port city of Plymouth, a port city known for its maritime heritage and historic Barbican district with narrow, cobbled streets.

-Day 7 – April 30, 2026 (Thursday)
+Day 7 – April 30, 2026 (Thursday) B/D

 Begin the day with a half-day tour of Plymouth, including Smeaton’s Tower, an iconic red-and-white lighthouse originally built in 1759 for the Eddystone Rocks and relocated to Plymouth Hoe in 1882.
 After free time for lunch, travel to Start Point Lighthouse, dramatically perched on a windswept peninsula that juts into the English Channel.
 The 1836 lighthouse features a unique octagonal tower and offers sweeping coastal views from its path.

-Day 8 – May 1, 2026 (Friday)
+Day 8 – May 1, 2026 (Friday) B

 Travel westward into Cornwall, a land of wild headlands and ancient maritime lore.
 Visit The Lizard Lighthouse, marking Britain’s southernmost point.
 Built in 1752 and rebuilt in the 19th century, its twin white towers have long guarded ships rounding the dangerous Lizard Peninsula.
 After a scenic lunch stop, continue to Falmouth, a bustling harbor town known for its deep natural harbor and nautical history.

-Day 9 – May 2, 2026 (Saturday)
+Day 9 – May 2, 2026 (Saturday) B/L

 We travel to Penzance where we will have Mini coaches for sightseeing in Cornwall which will include Pendeen Lighthouse.
 On the way we will be able to view St. Michael’s Mounta tidal island crowned with a medieval castle, before traveling to Land’s End, the westernmost point of mainland England.
-From the cliffs, you’ll view the offshore Longships Lighthouse, standing on the rocky reef beyond, and glimpse Wolf Rock Lighthouse, a solitary pillar rising from the sea nine miles farther out. there.
+From the cliffs, you’ll view the offshore Longships Lighthouse, standing on the rocky reef beyond, and glimpse Wolf Rock Lighthouse, a solitary pillar rising from the sea nine miles farther out.
 We will return to Penzance to board our bus and travel back to Falmouth hotel and have dinner at the hotel.

 Day 10 – May 3.
-2026 (Sunday)
+2026 (Sunday) B/L/D

-Day 11 – May 4, 2026 (Monday)
+Day 11 – May 4, 2026 (Monday) B/L/D

 Travel east from Devon to visit Stonehenge, the world-famous prehistoric monument on the Salisbury Plain.
 Afterward, enjoy free time to explore Salisbury, home to one of England’s most magnificent cathedrals and a charming medieval center filled with cafés and shops.
 Later, continue north to Stratford-upon-Avon, the birthplace of William Shakespeare.

-Day 12 – May 5, 2026 (Tuesday)
+Day 12 – May 5, 2026 (Tuesday) B/L/D

-Day 13 – May 6, 2026 (Wednesday)
+Day 13 – May 6, 2026 (Wednesday) B

 After breakfast, transfer by private coach to London Heathrow Airport (LHR) for your return flight home—taking with you memories of England’s breathtaking coasts, storied lighthouses, and new friendships formed along the way.